Slip and Fall Lawyers in West Virginia

 Were Adequate Warnings Posted?

-Was the Hazardous Property Condition Open and Obvious?
+Was the Hazardous Property Condition Open and Obvious, Under West Virginia Law?

-What Compensation Is Available for Slip and Fall Injury Claims?
+What Compensation Is Available for Slip and Fall Injuries?

 The compensation you may be able to recover will depend on the details of your claim and your injuries.
 For example, did you suffer minor sprains and strains or a more serious condition like a brain injury?
-That said, common forms of compensation including:
+That said, common forms of compensation include the following:

 - Past and future medical bills